LimeThaw/Stapl/README.md

 ## Misc

-I also included some example codes. root.stapl takes a number and computes its square root, sort.stapl generates an array of random numbers and sorts it, and primes.stapl takes an upper bound and lists all prime numbers smaller than this bound.
+I also included some example codes. root.stapl takes a number and computes its square root, sort.stapl generates an array of random numbers and sorts it, euklid.stapl takes two numbers and uses the euklidean algorithm to find their greatest common divisor, and primes.stapl takes an upper bound and lists all prime numbers smaller than this bound.

 If you have any further questions message me or shoot me an email to laudit@student.ethz.ch.